 That’s where The Dynamic Manager’s Guide To Marketing & Advertising comes in.
 The book offers you some basic rules that will help increase the return on your marketing investment.
 Some of them come from my experiences creating ads and watching customers react to them as I stood in my clients’ stores and offices as the campaigns ran.
 Others were drawn from the lessons learned by small business owners themselves, from auto repair shop owners to nursery retailers, clothing stores to insurance agents.
 As in all the books in the Dynamic Manager series, much of this material was drawn from my conversations with thousands of small business managers and owners.
 I filtered their stories through my own experiences as a manager and entrepreneur to distill some sound guidelines on why and how you can market your products and services in the real world.
 In other words, my books aren't about theory—they are about the real world of small business marketing.

-Dave Donelson, author of The Dynamic Manager's Guide To Marketing & Advertising: How To Grow Sales And Boost Your Profits a for and
+Dave Donelson, author of The Dynamic Manager's Guide To Marketing & Advertising: How To Grow Sales And Boost Your Profits a how-to book for entrepreneurs and business managers.

 No comments: